Updated July 30, 2013

 We will not ask clients for their name or contact information.

-Clients must bring their sharps contaner of used needles to the exchange site.
+Clients must bring their Sharps container of used needles to the exchange site.

-Clients will recieve new needles, a sharps container, condoms, hygiene kits, and other safer injection supplies as needed.
+Clients will receive new needles, a Sharps container, condoms, hygiene kits, and other safer injection supplies as needed.

 Free rapid HIV tests are available and encouraged at the time of first visit.

 Safe Injection Tips

 Always use a new needle, filter, cooker, and sterile or boiled drinking water every time you inject.

 Never share needles, filters, cookers or other equipment.